tstillwell/appengine_multiblog/README.md

 ## Setup Info
 If you are unfamiliar with google app engine, it is a Platform as a Service (PaaS) that runs on Google's cloud infrastructure.

-App Engine supports multiple languages and build types- this app uses what is known as the Python Standard Environment (as opposed to the flexible environment)
+App Engine supports multiple languages and build types- this app uses what is known as the
+Python Standard Environment
+(as opposed to the flexible environment)

 The standard environment uses Python 2.7.9

-While deploying the application to app engine works with only the gcloud command line tool and the code in this repo, you will probably want to customize it first.
+While deploying the application to app engine works with only the gcloud command line tool and the code in this repo - you will probably want to customize it first.

+#### Local Development Server
-To customize the app and test it locally you first need to have Python 2.7.9 installed, then install the Google Cloud SDK and the App Engine extension for python
+To customize the app and test it locally you first need to have Python 2.7.9 installed

+then install the Google Cloud SDK and the App Engine extension for python

 To get the SDK follow the guide here: